HriddhiKulkarni/Elevator-Interface/README.md

 * The user reaches the destination floor and steps out after the elevator door opens

 ### My design:
-* The user selects the option on touch panel from outside the elevator and audio plays command “You’re currently on floor ‘number’”
+* The user selects the button on touch panel from outside the elevator and audio plays command “You’re currently on floor ‘number’”
-* For any assistance, select the Disability option
+* For any assistance, select the Disability button
 * The elevator door opens after it arrives at the current floor
 * User enters the lift
 * User has four options: